Mazid2003/Customer-churn-prediction-using-Machine-Learning/README.md

 Helped derive actionable business insights for customer retention

-👨‍💻 Author
+**🤝 Contributing**

+Contributions, suggestions, and improvements are welcome!

+Feel free to fork this project and submit a PR 🚀

+**📜 License**

+This project is open-source and available under the MIT License.

+**👨‍💻 Author**

 Created by Mohammad Mazid

 Email:mazidmd750@gmail.com

 Linkedin: https://www.linkedin.com/in/mohammadmazid

-📜 License

-This project is open-source and available under the MIT License.